matrix-org/synapse/docs/delegate.md

     }
 }
 ```

+As users may access this file from from a web-based matrix client on a different domain,
-This url is accesed from a Browser and you need to allow cross site access via HTTP header
+you must allow cross site access by configuring your web server to return the HTTP header
- `Access-Control-Allow-Origin: *`
+`Access-Control-Allow-Origin: *`.

 ## SRV DNS record delegation